Caustic/caustic.github.com/blog.markdown

 layout: default
 ---

 I'm going to be using this blog to track my personal projects.
-Less for the readers and more for myself to reference back to when I get stuck on something I've encountered before.
+Less for the readers and more for me to reference back to when I get stuck on something I've encountered before.
 If you ended up here because you were having a similar issue, I hope you can find the help you need!
 Cheers!

 ### Posts